 You are only 40 minutes away from delicious homemade falafel!
-Don’t forget to make my Tzatziki Sauce to go with these too!
+Don’t forget to make my Creamy Yogurt Sauce to go with these too!

 - 2 (15 oz.) cans garbanzo beans, drained